Veering triangulations and the Thurston norm: homology to isotopy: Background

 \subsection{Euler characteristic, train tracks, index}

 Let $S$ be a compact surface, possibly with boundary, and let $t$ be a train track on $S$.
 By \textbf{train track}, we mean a 1-complex properly embedded in $S$ with a tangent space at each point varying continuously.
 We require that $t$ intersect the boundary of $S$ transversely.
 Following \cite{PenHar92} we call the points of $t\cap \partial S$ \textbf{stops}.
 The 1-cells of $t$ are called \textbf{branches} and the nodes of valence $>1$ are called \textbf{switches}.
 We make no assumptions about the types of complementary regions of $t$ or the valence of nodes in this notion of train track; however, we say a train track is \textbf{generic} if its switches are all trivalent.
-If a train track $t$ is generic, there is a vector field defined on the set of switches of $t$ defined up to scaling by the property that at each switch $p$ the vector field points away from the two-sheeted side and toward the one-sheeted side of $p$.
-This is called the $\textbf{maw vector field}$.
-Often, to describe the direction of the maw vector field at a certain switch, we will say that the \emph{switch} points in that direction.
+If a train track $t$ is generic, there is a vector field defined on the set of switches of $t$ defined up to scaling by the property that at each switch $p$ the vector field points away from the two-branched side and toward the one-branched side of $p$.
+To describe the direction of this vector field at a certain switch, we will say that the \emph{switch} points in that direction.
 If $b$ is a branch of $t$ such that neither endpoint of $b$ is a stop and the switches at both endpoints point into $b$, we say $b$ is a \textbf{large branch} of $t$.

 A \textbf{patch of $(S, t)$}, or simply a \textbf{patch of $t$} if the surface in question is clear from context, is the closure of a component of $S-t$ with respect to a path metric.
 A patch of $t$ is topologically a surface with boundary, but a patch has additional data: the boundary of a patch may have cusps, which we call the \textbf{switches} of the patch, and there may also be \textbf{corners}.
 The switches and corners of a patch are the places where the patch's boundary is not $C^1$ and they correspond respectively to points where either $t$ has a switch or meets the boundary of $S$.
 (We use the word \emph{switch} instead of \emph{cusp} because we wish to reserve \emph{cusp} for a different usage later in the paper).